dinchu/bas/README.md

 ## Description

-The idea is to make a fast php CLI app to calculate salary dates given a set of rules
+The idea is to make a fast php CLI app to calculate salary dates given a set of rules.
+* No test were added due to lack of time in 1.5 hours
+* As an extra the application

 ## Getting Started

 ### Dependencies

 * In order to make sure everyone can execute this app regardless of the OS, I'm adding a Make command that will execute it insde a docker container.
 So the prerequisite is to have docker installed and running

+* No no third party libraries were included

 ### Installing